Math-305, Numerical Methods & Matrices

 3. Do Problems 3–6 in this problem set.

-4. Modify the Maple code for Simpson's–1/3 rule (see the previous assignment) to turn it into Simpson's–3/8 rule.
+4. Modify the Maple code for Simpson's–1/3 rule (see this previous assignment) to turn it into Simpson's–3/8 rule.

 Then use it to approximate the sample problem (integral of sin x on the interval [0, π]) using 6 subintervals.